 - Snails eat by gliding across a food surface.
 They have what is known as a radula in their mouths, which grinds up their food.
 A radula is like a tiny tongue with a whole bunch of sharp teeth coating it.

 - Birds, frogs, and other small animals eat snails.
 Some people also like to eat snails, as well.
 Snails are a popular french delicacy known as escargot (pronounced ess-kar-GO).
 Don't eat raw snails, though because they can make you sick.
 If you plan to eat a snail, have someone follow a recipe and cook it correctly.

-Snails are interesting creatures.
+Snail information doesn't have to be boring!
+Snails are interesting creatures, and these facts about snails for kids prove it.
 Here are a few more facts:

 - The largest snail ever found came from Sierra Leone in Africa.
 It weighed two pounds and was over 15 inches long.

 - There are more snails on Earth than insects.

 With all of these fascinating snail facts, what will you do with your newfound knowledge?
 If you are out in the garden and you see a snail, take a closer look to see if you can learn even more about this amazing animal by observing it in action.